Density-matrix renormalization group study of optical conductivity of the Mott insulator for two-dimensional clusters: Results and discussions

-In Fig.~\ref{F4}, we show $U$-dependence of $\text{Re}\sigma(\omega)$ for the two-dimensional Hubbard model with $(L_{x},L_{y})=(6,6)$.
-For $U\geq 7$, we find the formation of an excitonic peak at the edge of the Mott gap.
+In Fig.~\ref{F4}, we show $U$ dependence of $\text{Re}\sigma(\omega)$ for the two-dimensional Hubbard model with $(L_{x},L_{y})=(6,6)$.
+We find the formation of an excitonic peak at the edge of the Mott gap for $U\ge 7$, which corresponds to intermediate and strong coupling regions considering the bandwidth $W=8$.
 With increasing $U$, the spectral weight of an excitonic peak decreases, since the excitonic peak has a magnetic origin organized by the superexchange interaction $J$.
 Even for $U=15$, we find an excitonic peak at the Mott gap, which indicates that a spin polaron may contribute to the formation of an excitonic peak even when $J$ is small.

 We show in Fig.~\ref{F5} the NNN-hopping-dependence of $\text{Re}\sigma(\omega)$ for the two-dimensional Mott insulator with $(L_{x},L_{y})=(6,6)$.
 The Hamiltonian with a NNN hopping $t_\text{h}'$ is represented as